drcjar/ipfjes-thesis/source/12_chapter_4.md

 Where era and task specific workplace exposure data matching a particular patient occupational history is available and readily identiable it is a valuable means of assessing exposure history.
 Unfortunately, this is a rare occurence.

-Measurements have found greater utility in a research setting where they can help to quantify risk and inform regulatory policy and compliance in specific workplace settings, for example, in car mechanics.[@Blake2006]
+Measurements have found greater utility in a research setting where they can help to quantify risk and inform regulatory policy and compliance in specific workplace settings, for example, in car mechanics[@Blake2006] or skilled craftsmen.[@Williams2007]

 ### Exposure reconstruction

+Modern asbestos exposure reconstruction methods combine a patients lifetime occupational history with available exposure measurements to arrive at a quantitative estimate of cummulative exposure.

+[@Sahmel2010]

+[@Chung2015]

+[@Rasmuson2014]

+[@Cherrie2018]

 The   paper describes a potentially valuable exposure assessment method for risk stratifying asbestos exposed workers to optimize mesothelioma screening efforts.
 The exposure assessment model is logical and the validation data is compelling.
 Theoretically the model would result in a more granular estimation of exposure than alternative estimation methods relying on job-title alone.
 The approach is limited by the relatively small number of industry-specific data points used for validation which is unavoidable because of the scarcity of exposure measurement data.

    [@Cherrie2018]